Noncommutative mirror symmetry for punctured surfaces: Introduction

-On the symplectic side we demand that the Lagrangians have their boundary fixed on $W^{-1}(0)$.
-On the other hand if $X'$ is noncompact we need to tweak the notion of the Fukaya category, by imposing certain conditions on the behaviour of the Langrangians near infinity and using a Hamiltonian flow to adjust the intersection theory.
+On the other hand if $X'$ is noncompact we need to tweak the notion of the Fukaya category, by imposing certain conditions on the behaviour of the Lagrangians near infinity and using a Hamiltonian flow to adjust the intersection theory.
 This gives us the notion of a wrapped Fukaya category \cite{Abou2}.

 In \cite{Auroux} Abouzaid, Auroux, Efimov, Katzarkov and Orlov proved an instance of mirror symmetry between such objects.
 On the symplectic side they considered a sphere with $k$ punctures and on the algebraic side they considered a special Landau Ginzburg model on a certain toric quasiprojective noncompact Calabi Yau threefold and they proved an equivalence between the derived wrapped Fukaya category of the former and the derived category of matrix factorizations of the latter.
+They also extended these results to finite unbranched covers of punctured spheres.

 In this paper we aim to generalize their result to all Riemann surfaces with $k\ge 3$ punctures.
 On the algebraic side though we will not construct classical Landau-Ginzburg models but instead we will look at noncommutative Landau-Ginzburg models \cite{quintero}.
 This means that we replace the commutative space $X$ with a noncommutative Calabi-Yau algebra $A$ and the potential will be a central element.
 The category of matrix factorizations needs also an adjustment: instead of vector bundles we must take projective modules.